WE ARE WIRED FOR STRUGGLE AND FOR CONNECTION

 Additionally, I am honored to help individuals struggling with loss and grief, connection to others, affair resolution and recovery, and the struggle toward authentic happiness and wholehearted living.
 I have a particular interest in mid-life transitions and men-in-therapy.

-I BELIEVE IN RESEARCH-BASED APPROACHES TO THERAPY
+I BELIEVE IN RESEARCH-BASED STRATEGIES

 I utilize evidenced-based, client-centered strategies and techniques to help clients achieve real, measurable, and lasting change.
 Using data-driven assesments, we collaborate—together—to design an individual treatment plan to support your goals.